 We've

-won the award for this competition six times in it's 11yr history.
+won the award for this competition six times in it's 11yr history at last count.

 Cobble-stoned paths and crossings blend in with various colonial buildings and